MehmetMHY/cha/README.md

 ### 3. If you add a new dependency, you will have to do step 1 again

+## Other Notes

+- To see and/or change hard-coded config variables/logic in Cha, checkout the `config.py` file.

 ## Credits

 - [OpenAI Documentation](https://platform.openai.com/docs/introduction)